tinybagel/great_gatsbys/_pages/halfed.md

 ![dork1](/great_gatsbys/E72845EE-7610-4067-8C36-FC2635572018.jpeg)
 https://photos.app.goo.gl/CKGKPN7SUZlki7Gl2

 >Dork1.
 Hand-drawn animation, using AnimationDesk.
 26 frames.
 I'm currently working on cleaning it up, maybe adding more detail.
-Thanks to my msue and favorite dork(you know you are) for being the inspiration!
+Thanks to my muse and favorite dork(you know you are (; ) for being the inspiration!